JonathanIlk/figma-components-manager-plugin/README.md

 - List all Components in the document
 - List the corresponding Variants in the document
-- Quickly navigate to a Component or Variant by clicking in the list
+- Quickly navigate to Components, Variants, Instances by clicking in the list
 - Show amount of instances of a Component or Variant in the document
 - Automatic refresh when the document changes (optional, can be toggled off for performance)
 - List all Instances of a Component or Variant in the document